songify-rocks/Songify/README.md

 ## Features?

 * Gets the currently playing song and saves it to a text file.
 We also support splitting Artist and Title in seperate files
-* Has a progress bar HTML file to be added as an OBS browser source, with customizable colors, [How To Setup!](https://github.com/songify-rocks/Songify/blob/master/README.md/#progress-bar-setup)
 * Automatically start with windows
 * Minimize to the system tray
 * Custom output string